vinkodlak/rigpro.consulting/src/pages/index.md

       url: ''
   - title: RIGPRO Software
     body: >-
-      RIGPRO Wireline QC software is world's first software platform to aid in a quality control of a wireline logging operation.
+      RIGPRO Wireline QC software is world's first software platform to assist the quality control of a wireline logging operation.

       RIGPRO software comes as desktop and mobile application.
 It is installed on devices of all the stakeholders in a logging operation - Logging